 Stage 1 – Schedule:

-Held on the Fraser River Trail System, Stage 1 gives you 37 miles right out of the gate!
-You’ll enjoy the legendary Tipperary climb and fast descent, along with all the other world class trails.
-This trail system is adjacent to the MTB Nationals course only 3 weeks later.
+Held on the Fraser River Trail System, Stage 1 gives you 32 miles right out of the gate!
+You’ll enjoy world class trails where some of the best over the years have raced.
+This trail system is adjacent to the MTB Nationals course only 2 weeks later.
 Click map for detail and GPX file.

 9:00 – PRO Men/SS Men